5 and 6 Months Old – Baby Daily Schedule

-A working mom possibly has the most to juggle in terms of responsibility, here is our recommended schedule for a working mother.
+A working mom possibly has the most to juggle in terms of responsibility!
+Here is a recommended schedule for a working mother.

-- 9 am – 5 pm: Daycare.
-The schedule at daycare is set based on the required activity for the day, keeping your child in daycare can help them develop social skills that are an absolutely essential.
-Mom goes to work.
+- 9 am – 5 pm: Daycare/leaving the child with a nanny or grandparent.
+If your child is in daycare, the schedule there is based on the required activity for the day and helps your child develop social skills that are absolutely essential.
+Mom goes to work during this time.
 Ensure the daycare you choose is one that compliments your parenting style and beliefs.

-- 5 pm – 6 pm: Quality time with mom and playtime, a feeding session
+- 5 pm – 6 pm: Quality time with baby, and a feeding session or dinner.

 Schedule 8: Evening Shift

 Working the evening shift can be helpful to a mother who is formula feeding.
-Here is a sample of the schedule we recommend:
+Here is a sample of a recommended schedule:

-- 1 pm – 2 pm: Nap time for both mom and the baby.
+- 1 pm – 2 pm: Nap time for both mom and baby.

-- 5 pm: It’s time for that little bundle of joy to spend some time with dad as mom gets ready and heads off to work.
+- 5 pm: Let dad take care of the baby while mom gets ready and heads off to work.

-Tips while Deciding the Routine for 5 and 6-Month Baby
+Tips for Deciding a Routine for 5 and 6 Month Old Babies

 Here are a few tips to help you plan out your schedule for your baby.

-- Consider both your partner’s and your schedule.
+- Consider the schedules of both you and your partner.

-- Choose if you want the schedule to be baby-led or parent-led based on your ability to see the schedule through.
+- You can choose if you want the schedule to be baby-led or parent-led, based on your ability to see the schedule through.

-- Be consistent, don’t skip on any routines in the schedule.
+- Be consistent.
+Don’t skip on any activities in the schedule.

-- Plan some alone time every day with your partner.
+- Plan some regular alone time with your partner.

-- Coordinate with your partner so they can take the baby off your hands, spend some time with yourself.
+- Coordinate with your partner, so they can take the baby off your hands and allow you to spend some time with yourself.

-Planning a schedule can be an important part of your baby’s and your day.
+Planning a schedule can be an important part of your baby’s day, as well as yours.
 It can also help you organise your daily affairs while imparting wisdom and discipline.
-Remember to consider your baby’s needs like their diet, sleep patterns and play time.
-Also, take into consideration if you are potty training them and if you’re working on switching them to baby food before planning the schedule.
-The process is full of trial and error but find a schedule that works for you and be flexible.
+Remember to consider your baby’s needs, like his diet, sleep patterns and playtime.
+Also, take into consideration the transition to solid foods before planning the schedule.
+The process is full of trial and error, but find and stick to a schedule that works for you, and be flexible!